OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/sia/sector.md

 ---
 title: sector
-description: A documentation page outlining how-to instructions for setting sectors in Python.
+description: "A documentation page outlining how-to instructions for setting sectors" in Python.
 It includes usage, parameters, and choices.
 keywords:
 - Python instructions